Edinburgh's Gaelic Plan

 view of Princes St. from

-calton HillThe City of Edinburgh Council was one of the second wave of seven public bodies to receive notice in 2008 to produce a plan by summer 2009.
+calton HillThe City of Edinburgh Council was one of the second wave of seven public bodies to receive notice in 2008 to produce a plan by summer 2009, although an extension was later granted till November 2009.

 The fact that Edinburgh has been required to produce a plan is a reflection of today's importance of the Capital city to the national aim to secure the future of Gaelic.
 Edinburgh has one of the largest concentrations of Gaelic speakers within a relatively small area, and an increasingly visible and active Gaelic community.
 In common with other urban locations in the central belt Edinburgh's Gaelic education sector is experiencing sustained and significant growth.

-The second and final public consultation on the Council's draft plan is due to take place before the summer of 2009.
-The implementation of the plan will run over a five year period 2009/10 to 2013/14.
-The final stages of the development of and consultation on the plan will take place as follows.
+The second and final public consultation on the Council's draft plan commenced in November 2009.
+The implementation of the plan will run over a five year period 2010/11 to 2014/15.

 Gaelic Education Feasibility Study